beechfuzz/e2guardian-docker/README.md

 |-e PUID=####| Specify UID to use inside the container.
 More info below.|
 |-e PGID=####| Specify GID to use inside the container.
 More info below.|

+### Volumes and Persistence
+Volumes are used to enable some sort of persistence with your con

 ### UID/GID
 From [linuxserver.io](https://github.com/linuxserver/docker-nzbget#user--group-identifiers):